-COLUMBUS, In.- During a teleconference yesterday evening, Cummins Inc. (NYSE: CMI) executives shared how the Company is positioned to lead in current and future technologies, including its core business, electrification, alternative fuels and power solutions, as well as in digital capabilities, data and analytics.
+COLUMBUS, Ind. — During a teleconference yesterday evening, Cummins Inc. (NYSE: CMI) executives shared how the company is positioned to lead in current and future technologies.
+Those include its core business, electrification, alternative fuels and power solutions, as well as in digital capabilities, data and analytics.

-Cummins continues to focus on its core business segments - engine, power systems, components and our distribution business.
-Examples of success in this core business include products like the Company's largest engine platform to date, the QSK95; the latest X15 engines, which offer class-leading fuel economy and maintenance costs, leveraging proprietary components technology like the innovative single module aftertreatment, which is 60 percent smaller and 40 percent lighter.
+Cummins continues to focus on its core business segment—engine, power systems, components and our distribution business.
+Examples of success in this core business include products like the company’s largest engine platform to date, the QSK95; the latest X15 engines, which offer class-leading fuel economy and maintenance costs, leveraging proprietary components technology like the innovative single module after-treatment, which is 60 percent smaller and 40 percent lighter.
 All are backed by the broad support capability of Cummins experts, globally.